 Duncan Road follows the White Mountain Hills and Ord River for 429 kilometres through some of the most scenic Kimberley wilderness, stopping at spectacular swimming holes, nature-based camping spots and mighty Lake Argyle – the biggest man-made lake in the Southern Hemisphere.

-It’s a seven-hour drive from Broome, or a three-and-a-half-hour drive from Kununurra on the Great Northern Highway (Savannah Way), to reach the turn-off for Duncan Road at Halls Creek.
+It’s a 7 hour drive from Broome, or a 3.5 hour drive from Kununurra on the Great Northern Highway (Savannah Way), to reach the turn-off for Duncan Road at Halls Creek.
 There are no facilities along the entire route, so you’ll need to stock up on your supplies in Halls Creek.